 What to Do

 If the hiccup is due to soot, you can try the following to try to remedy it:

 - Go up a hill or straight stretch at 3000–4000 rpm for a sustained time to blow out and remove soot from any gathering points.

 - After the engine is warm, when getting on a road, accelerate quickly through 2000 RPM to blow out soot.

-Some think the hiccup is caused by the turbo: it isn't.
-If the turbo stops, you will have tons of black smoke and your car will limp or stop functioning.
+Some people think the hiccup is caused by the turbo: it isn't.
+If the turbo stops, you will have tons of black smoke, and your car will limp or stop functioning.